-Quoting people in blogs, thought-leadership pieces, newsletters and press releases plays an important role in website copywriting.
+Quoting people in blogs, thought-leadership pieces, newsletters and press releases plays an important role in publicity copywriting.

 It also helps break up a monotonous read.

-But so many press releases contain long-winded, incomprehensible quotes, written in a style that’s nothing like the way someone speaks.
+But so much publicity material contains long-winded, incomprehensible quotes, written in a style that’s nothing like the way someone speaks.

-When more than one organisation is involved in a publicity campaign, deciding on quotes often becomes political.
+When more than one organisation is involved in a campaign, deciding on quotes can often become political.